dgroenewoud/AUG-MAGMA/README.md

 - A data set of GWAS summary statistics containing:
   (i) an identifier column with rs identifiers
   (ii) a p-value column
-  (iii) a sample-size column (if not provided, set this to the study sample-size for every entry)
+  (iii) a sample-size column (if not provided, set this manually to the study sample-size for every entry)
-- A relevant data set of binary files (refer to: https://ctg.cncr.nl/software/magma) (i) choose the appropriate population with respect to the GWAS study being analyzed (ii) it is possible to use custom binary files
+- A relevant data set of binary files (refer to: https://ctg.cncr.nl/software/magma) (i) choose the appropriate population with respect to the GWAS study being analyzed (ii) it is possible to use custom binary files with MAGMA at your own risk
 - A gene locations file for building SNV-to-gene mappings (refer to: https://ctg.cncr.nl/software/magma):
-  (i) ensure that the genome build matches the binary files (ii) it is possible to use a custom gene locations file (iii) it is also possible to avoid this file completely and to build your own SNV-to-gene mappings (however, this is not implemented in our Rscript)
+  (i) ensure that the genome build matches the binary files (ii) it is possible to use a custom gene locations file with MAGMA at your own risk (iii) it is also possible to avoid this file completely and to build your own SNV-to-gene mappings directly (however, we currently do not implement this)
 - A gene-set file (for examples, refer to: http://www.gsea-msigdb.org/gsea/downloads.jsp)

 # Installation
-- Simply save the Rscript (EPM-MAGMA.R) into a directory of your choice.
+- Simply save the Rscript (AUG-MAGMA.R) into any directory of your choice.
-- Create an empty working directory with an "input" and an "output" subdirectory.
-The "input" subdirectory should contain five more subdirectories, as follows:
+- Create an empty working directory and within it an empty subdirectory called "output".
+For convenience, we also recommend that you create a subdirectory called
-  "annotations" (for gene locations and SNV-to-gene mappings), "binaries" (for a set of binary files), "miscellaneous" (for an optional text file containing a list of genes to exclude from the analyses), "sets" (for a gene-set file), and "sumstats" (for a GWAS summary statistics file).
-Note that the only real requirement is to have an empty working directory and within it an empty output directory (that is, the input directory is purely for convenience).
+  "input" (that is, within the working directory), and that you then create five subdirectories within the "input" subdirectory, namely: "annotations" (for gene locations and SNV-to-gene mappings), "binaries" (for a set of binary files), "miscellaneous" (for an optional text file containing a list of genes to exclude from the analyses), "sets" (for a gene-set file), and "sumstats" (for a GWAS summary statistics file).

+  ./workdir/
+           input/
+                annotations/
+                binaries/
+                miscellaneous/
+                sets/
+                sumstats/
+           output/

 # Recommendation
 Users should be familiar with MAGMA and we recommend that they refer to the MAGMA manual for additional details.
 The manual can be downloaded from